API Threading

 Java RTO, C, and .NET APIs

-For the C API, the required Context thread can optionally be supplied by the client application instead of relying on the internal API thread.
-Refer to C API Best Practices.
+For the C API, the required context thread can optionally be supplied by the client application instead of relying on the internal API thread.
+For more information, see C API Best Practices.

 Receiving Messages Asynchronously With Java RTO, C, and .NET APIs